Application, Admission, and Registration Policies

 The application (and all required documentation) is to be submitted directly to the Faculty of Graduate Studies via the online application system.
 Applicants should contact the department/unit to which they are applying for the procedures and requirements which are specific to the program of application.
 Contact information for each department/unit can be found on the Graduate programs of study website.

-Note: International students must pay special attention to the appropriate requirements with respect to transcripts (see application form for details).
+Note: International students must pay special attention to transcript requirements (see application form for details).

 - Applications are subsequently reviewed by the unit offering the program which will decide whether the applicant meets the unit’s criteria including, but not limited to, availability of advisors, space, and facilities.